-2014 is shaping up to be the year that high-resolution audio (HRA) takes off, with CES 2014 providing manufacturers with the opportunity to show off the new products that are designed to take high-res audio in to the mainstream.
+2014 is shaping up to be the year that high-resolution audio (HRA) has begun to build-up a head of steam, with new products and services being launched to take high-res audio in to the mainstream.

 The industry has been transformed by digital downloads from sites such as iTunes, marking a shift away from physical media like vinyl, tapes and CDs.
 Formats including MP3 and AAC make it easy to buy, listen and store our tunes.